dotagod/nordhealth-assingment/README.md

 ## Solution Approach

-The solution implements an optimized algorithm using parallel processing to find pairs with equal sums efficiently.
+The solution implements an optimized Two-Sum based algorithm with single-threaded processing to find pairs with equal sums efficiently.
+Performance testing showed this approach consistently outperformed multi-threaded implementations for this specific problem.

 ### Key Features

 1. **Object-Oriented Design**: Uses clear class organization with separation of concerns
-2. **Parallel Processing**: Leverages multithreading for better performance on large arrays
+2. **Optimized Single-Threaded Algorithm**: Based on performance testing, a single-threaded approach outperformed multi-threading for this specific problem
-3. **Adaptive Optimization**: Automatically switches between single-threaded and parallel processing based on input size
+3. **Smart Optimization**: Pre-sorts the array and uses efficient data structures to improve performance
 4. **Comprehensive Error Handling**: Validates inputs and gracefully handles edge cases
 5. **Extensive Testing**: Includes unit tests for various scenarios

 ### Algorithm

-The core algorithm follows these steps:
+The solution uses a Two-Sum based approach with these steps:

 1. Sort the input array for better performance
-2. For arrays with less than 1000 elements:
+2. Efficiently generate all possible pairs in a single pass:
-   - Process using a simple, efficient single-threaded approach
+   - Calculate the sum of each pair
-3. For larger arrays:
+   - Store pairs directly into a dictionary grouped by their sum
-   - Split the array into chunks and process them in parallel using multiple threads
+   - Use different strategies for arrays with/without duplicates
-   - Each thread creates pairs for its assigned portion of the array
+   - Track seen pairs to avoid duplicates
-   - Results are combined using synchronized data structures
+3. Filter to only keep sums with at least two different pairs

 The time complexity is O(n²) in the worst case, but the actual performance is significantly improved through:
-- Parallelization
+- Pre-sorting for better locality and cache performance
-- Early duplicate detection
+- Direct sum calculation without redundant comparisons
-- Optimized data structures
+- Optimized data structures with O(1) lookups

 ## Requirements